 403(b) plan: Employees are eligible for the employer match after six months of employment.
 Contributions to employee accounts are immediately fully vested.
-Craft3 matched 60% of eligible employees' contributions up to an additional 6% of matching funds.
-Craft3 contributed \$319,686 and \$372,065 to the Plan during 2023 and 2022, respectively.
+Employer contribution expense was \$363,430 and \$448,713 for the years ended December 31, 2024 and 2023, respectively.

-457(b) deferred compensation plan: On April 26, 2004, Craft3 established a voluntary salary deferral plan for employees of salary grades 22 and higher under IRS Section 457(b).
+457(b) deferred compensation plan: On April 26, 2004, Craft3 established a voluntary salary deferral plan for employees of salary grades 22 and higher under Internal Revenue Service Section 457(b).
 Participant contributions are always immediately vested.
 Craft3 does not provide matching funds for the 457(b) plan.
-The deferred compensation plan assets as of December 31, 2023 are \$174,041 and are reported in other assets on the statement of financial position.
+The deferred compensation plan assets as of December 31, 2024 and 2023 were \$219,793 and \$174,041, respectively, and are reported in other assets on the consolidated statements of financial position.